It's time to end No Knock Warrants in Georgia

 The most common defense of no knock warrants is the possibility and probability that whatever evidence is being sought would be flushed down a toilet.
 If that is a serious concern the police could simply have the water supply interrupted a few hours prior to the warrant service.
 Clearly not full proof but again what volume of contraband are we talking about for justification of lethal force.
 Conservatives should feel the sting from the abuses made by Federal law enforcement and judges against associates of President Trump over the past several years.

 I agree with U.S. Senator Rand Paul; it is time to end No Knock Warrants.
-I will work to make that happen in Georgia even if the good Senator doesn’t get it done in Washington.
+I will work to make that happen in Georgia even if the good Senator doesn’t accomplish it in Washington.